Menopausal Symptoms: In Depth

 - Non-hormonal medicines may also be used to treat menopause symptoms.
 In 2013, the U.S. Food and Drug Administration (FDA) approved a non-hormonal treatment for hot flashes and a treatment for vaginal symptoms associated with menopause.

-What the Science Says About Complementary Approaches for Menopause Symptoms
+What the Science Says About Complementary Health Approaches for Menopause Symptoms

 - Phytoestrogens are substances from plants that have chemical structures similar to those of the female hormone estrogen.
 The isoflavones found in soy and red clover are examples of phytoestrogens.
 Flaxseed is another phytoestrogen source.